wbamberg/idl-reference/docs/nsIEditor.md

 insertNode inserts aNode into aParent at aPosition.
 No checking is done to verify the legality of the insertion.
 That is the responsibility of the caller.
-@param aNode     The DOM Node to insert.
-@param aParent   The node to insert the new object into
-@param aPosition The place in aParent to insert the new node
-                 0=first child, 1=second child, etc.
-                 any number > number of current children = last child

 #### Parameters ####